On pricing rules and optimal strategies in general Kyle-Back models: Introduction

 \section{Introduction}

 The canonical model of markets with asymmetric information is due to Kyle \cite{Kyle}, where he studies a market for a single risky asset whose price is determined in equilibrium.
-Kyle's model is set up in discrete time and it has been extended to a continuous time framework by Back \cite{Back} and is commonly referred to as a Kyle-Back model in subsequent literature.
+Kyle set up the model in discrete time and conjectured continuous-time equilibrium by considering the limit.
+The continuous-time framework was formalised by Back \cite{Back} and thus the model is commonly referred to as a Kyle-Back model in the subsequent literature.
 In this type of models there are typically three types of agents participating in the market: non-strategic noise traders, a strategic risk-neutral informed trader (insider) with private information regarding the future value of the asset, and a number of risk-neutral market makers competing for the total demand.
 The goal of market makers is to set the {\em pricing rule} so that the resulting price is rational, which in particular entails finite expected profit for the insider trading at these prices.
 On the other hand, the objective of the insider is to maximise her expected final wealth given the pricing rule set by the market makers.
 Thus, this type of modelling can be viewed as a game with asymmetric information between the market makers and the insider and the goal is to find an equilibrium of this game.

 Apart from extending the Kyle's model to continuous time the most important contribution of Back \cite{Back} was to establish that, when the market maker sets the price to be a harmonic function of total order, the insider's value function is finite and the optimal control solving the insider's optimisation problem is absolutely continuous.
 This implies that the set of admissible controls of the insider can be reduced to absolutely continuous ones.
 This restriction significantly simplifies the problem of finding an equilibrium since it allows one to employ a PDE approach to the insider's optimal control problem that yields a system of PDEs that the value function of the insider and the pricing rule of the market maker have to satisfy in equilibrium.